mkffl/mkffl.github.io/_posts/2020-05-26-Expectation-maximization-part-1.markdown

 $$
 \lambda_c = \frac{\sum_i^NP(t_i|x_i)x_i}{\sum_i^NP(t_i|x_i)}
+\tag{1.6}
 $$

-This solution is close to (2).
+The solution is close to the solution in 1.2.
 It is the average weighted by the membership assignments.
-We don't know which component $x_i$ comes from so we use the best approximation available, $P(t_i|x_i)$
+We don't know which component $x_i$ comes from so we use the best approximation available, $P(t_i|x_i)$.

 The latent component solution for the prior probability includes the same steps seen before.
 Using a Lagrangian and setting the derivative wrt. $\pi_c$ gives

 $$
 \sum_{i=1}^N \frac{P(t_i=c|x_i)}{\pi_c}+  \delta = 0